It's a Girl!: Release and reception

 Upon release, the album received very little attention and poor sales, due in part to Ruby not printing the album on CD and from only 1,000 copies of the initial 10,000 pressing run making it to stores.
 One of the only contemporary reviews for the album came from Tim Yohannan of Maximumrocknroll, who said in the March 1989 issue that the band had "cleaned up their sound since the tracks on Turn It Around!, but still have that catchy pop sound and great short songs".
 Yohannan also said that while "previously they reminded me of a cross between the Ramones and The Beatles, they veered more towards the latter on this major label debut release."
+The Chicago Tribune stated that "the songs are about Girls!
+Girls!
+Girls! and they all rock like crazy, with buzzsaw guitars, amphetamine-induced bass lines and galloping drums."
+In a retrospective review, Stewart Mason of AllMusic called the music "bubblegum punk as goofily sweet as the band name and album title".
+While acknowledging the influence of the Buzzcocks on the music, Mason also claimed that Sweet Baby "owe more to the unfettered pop glee of the British Invasion bands (and for that matter, the Rutles and the sweeter side of the Ramones) than to their proto-grunge contemporaries".

 Despite the poor sales and lack of reception, the album was nominated for "Best California Debut Album of the Year" at the Bay Area Music Awards that year, but lost to Bad English's self-titled debut.
 Denery would later say "Maybe you had to be from the Bay Area to realize how depressing it would be to lose out to a bunch of Journey rejects, and have to buy your drinks all on the same night.
 Then again, maybe not."

 Shortly after the album's release, the band embarked upon a 3 month tour of the United States.
 For the tour, Bucher and Loobkoff were replaced by Ivy DuBois of Kamala and the Karnivores and Aaron Cometbus of Crimpshrine.
 However, the group's A&R representative had been fired from Slash Records shortly before the tour began and the band was assigned a new one who "never even liked us", according to Denery.
 "They didn’t understand the scene.
 They didn’t care."
 The band's new A&R representative became their tour manager and, because of his dislike for the band, reportedly "sabotaged" the tour by not telling the band where they would be playing or giving the members incorrect dates for shows, resulting in numerous cancellations.
 Once the tour commenced, the group began recording demos with their new line-up for a possible second album (to be titled Submarine Races).
 However, Ruby was dissatisfied with the demos, and as a result dropped the group from the label, after which the band broke up.